WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Helianthus annuus

-(Sunflower) Semi-desert, foothills,
+(Common Sunflower) Semi-desert, foothills,

 montane.
 Disturbed areas, openings.
 Summer, fall.
-This very common Sunflower grows to 7 feet tall, four feet wide, and sports an abundance of large, bright yellow flowers on many branches.
-Leaves are heart-shaped and large; flower heads are usually 3-4 inches in diameter.
-The plant hybridizes and is quite variable.
-It is an annual (thus its species name) and is highly successful at reproducing itself from seed.
-It is very common along roadsides.
+This very common Sunflower plant grows to 9 feet tall and five feet wide and sports an abundance of large, bright flower heads on many branches.
+Leaves are ovate, deltoid, and/or lanceolate and large; flower heads are usually 3-6 inches in diameter.
+The plant hybridizes and is quite variable, as for instance in the color of the disk corolla which is almost always brown/red/purple (as shown on this page) but can be yellow.
+The ray floret petal is most commonly yellow/gold (as shown on this page) but can be a bicolored red and yellow.
+Helianthus annuus is an annual (thus its specific epithet, "annuus") and is highly successful at reproducing itself from seed.
+It is very common along roadsides and in fallow fields.
 "Helios" is Greek for "sun" and "anthos" for "flower".
-This species has been, in the words of the authors of Intermountain Flora, "cultivated since pre-Columbian times for its edible seeds...."
-It is now cultivated on both sides of the Atlantic.
+This new world native species has been, in the words of the authors of Intermountain Flora, "cultivated [in the Americas] since pre-Columbian times for its edible seeds...."
+It is now cultivated in many parts of the world.
 The genus and species were named by Linnaeus in 1753 from specimens collected in Peru and Mexico. |

 |